Alfresco/alfresco-ng2-components/docs/upgrade-guide/upgrade-6.9.0-7.0.0.md

 ## Demo-Shell and e2e
 Demo shell and its e2e tests have been deleted.
-Protractor e2e tests have been refactored to Playwright.

 ## Material module